shlima/fortune/README.md

 run the `bruteforce` command with the public address in the dataset as an argument.

-This will create a mock and allow you to check if the address exists in the dataset:
+This will create a key gen mock and allow you to check if the address exists in the dataset:

 ```bash
 fortune bruteforce 1LQoWist8KkaUXSPKZHNvEyfrEkPHzSsCd
 ```

-To check the notification of a successful detection of a brain wallet, you can also ьщсл the key generator based on
+To check the notification of a successful detection of a brain wallet, you can also mock the password base key
-password:
+generator:

 ```bash
 # 1) generate a brain bitcoin address with password "foo"